 (NYSE:PFE)and Nucor (NYSE:NUE)together with a more aggressive growth fund that owns companies such as Google (NASDAQ:GOOG)and Network Appliance (NASDAQ:NTAP), and you've got yourself a complete, diversified stock portfolio that should perform well over the long haul, with minimal maintenance -- provided you pick good funds, of course.

-(NYSE:PZE)and Cemex (NYSE:CX)-- the two Latin American companies whose names came to my mind first -- and hoped for the best.
-Instead, I decided to hire a submanager for my portfolio -- someone who knew the territory far better than I ever would -- by buying into the Fidelity Latin American Fund (FLATX).
-It hasn't been the best fund in its category, but it has done well.
-Even after fees, my average annual returns have been well over 50%, and my exposure to the region is much more diversified than it would be had I tried to assemble something myself.
+(NYSE:PBR), America Movil (NYSE:AMX), and Cemex (NYSE:CX)-- and hope for the best.
+But you could also hire your own submanager for your portfolio -- someone who knew the territory far better than you ever would -- by buying into the Fidelity Latin American Fund (FLATX).
+It hasn't been the best fund in its category, but it has done well, and your exposure to the region would be much more diversified than if you tried putting together a few stocks on your own.

 You want no-brainer market-matching performance.
 Want to track the results of a market index -- any market index -- at low cost?
 Buy a low-cost index fund.
 Boom, all done.

-- You want to beat the market, with less hassle.
+You want to beat the market, with less hassle.
 Yes, we Fools often go on at length about how most actively managed funds lose out to the market averages over time.
 But there are a few bright, shining exceptions -- funds with sound strategies and skilled managers that outperform year after year.
-As Shannon says, for those who want the market-crushing benefits of good stock picking without having to do all the work, those funds can be the "Best.
-Investments.
-Ever."
+As Amanda says, for those who want the market-crushing benefits of good stock picking without having to do all the work, those funds can help you survive down markets.